 For over fifteen years, Carini Lang carpets have been designed in New York, woven in Nepal, and inspired by the world in between.
-Founded in 1997 by Joseph Carini and Aurelie Lang, the emphasis of the production is focused on exploring the use of unusual natural dyes., natural fibers, and authentic traditional weaving techniques.
-Joseph Carini worked with Tibetan and Nepalese carpets for seven years and as an antique carpet and textiles dealer.
-He started working with antique carpets In the 1980’s and his infatuation with rare and unusual carpet lead to an in-depth study of colors, specialized natural dyes, design etymologies and weaving technique.
-With this knowledge, Carini Lang is one of the last rug makers in the world using Tibetan hand-knotting techniques and creating dyes from scratch.
-By preserving traditional processes and designing fresh modern styles, Joe hopes to bring the magic from the past into the contemporary world.
+Founded in 1997 by Joseph Carini and Aurelie Lang, the emphasis of the company is focused on exploring the use of unusual natural dyes., natural fibers, and authentic traditional weaving techniques.
+Joseph Carini began working with Tibetan and Nepalese carpets in 1991 and so has had a long history with the design revolution which took place in this field over the last two decades.
+Previous to that he was an expert in the antique carpet world, dealing mostly in collectible tribal rugs.
+His infatuation with rare and unusual rugs lead him to an in-depth study of the use of colors, specialized natural dyes, design etymologies and weaving techniques.
+The lost knowledge he was able to accumulate and apply to his work makes Carini Lang one of the last of the modern rug makers in the world to use authentic Tibetan knotting techniques as well as creating dyes from scratch.
+The colors we use are connected with healing plants and rooted in Ayurvedic science.
+How color effects our emotional and physical life are questions which have informed our work from the beginning.
+By preserving traditional processes and fusing them with visionary design, Joe hopes to bring the magic from the past into the contemporary world in which we live.

 The three core principles that Carini Lang strives to uphold: To rival the quality of the best carpets of past epochs; to benefit our client, our weavers, our dye masters, and not harm the environment in the process; and to create woven art.

 Our design sensibility is informed by nature, patterns, symbolism, fashion, tradition and our client's objectives.
 We are inspired by variations within repetitions, the contemporary, and the urban artistic milieu of New York City.
-Our fascination with the world, design, pop culture, brings us closer to understanding and feeling connected to the past.
-We strive to stay true to our vision which requires going the extra mile in making something of value.
+Our fascination with the world, design, and pop culture, brings us closer to understanding the gap between the past and the present.
+We strive to stay true to our vision, and this requires going the extra mile to make something of value.

 We're art and design people, nature people, passionate, playful, thoughtful, and curious.
 Carini Lang has designed rugs based on: storm clouds, city nights, children's drawings, animal prints and jazzy art deco geometry.